jmoenig/Snap/docs/Syntax.md

 ### It’s not real Lisp

 The purpose of this syntax is - only! - to represent blocks and their parts, i.e. syntax elements, nothing else.
 In particular there are no provisions to represent data of any kind, especially lists.
 Instead, we use this syntax to represent e.g. a reporter block that returns a list once it gets evaluated.
-While this syntax is heavily inspired by Lisp it lacks some aspects of Lisp such as backticks, adds some others such as the variadic "input list" application syntax, and associates a slightly different meaning to others, such as ```nil```, which in Lisp stands for an empty list, but in Snap! came to mean an empty input slot.
+While this syntax is heavily inspired by Lisp it lacks some aspects of Lisp such as backticks, adds some others such as the variadic "input list" application syntax, and associates a slightly different meaning to others, such as `nil`, which in Lisp stands for an empty list, but in Snap! came to mean an empty input slot, or `f` to represent a Boolean input slot holding a user-set value of `false`, which in "real" Lisp would also be represented by `nil`.
 If you keep this in mind you should nevertheless be able to quickly grasp Snap’s textual Lisp-like syntax and enjoy using it for your own purposes and extensions.

 ## Code to Blocks to Code

 Beginning in v10 each script (agglomeration of one or more blocks) has an entry in its context menu (available via right-click or option-click) to display its "Lisp code" equivalent in a speech bubble next to the blocks.
 The result can be exported as file or copied to the clipboard - again via the speech bubble’s context menu.

 The same can also be achieved using blocks: Snap!
-Blocks and Scripts can be split into syntax trees using the PLIT primitive reporter in combination with the "blocks" option.
+Blocks and Scripts can be split into syntax trees using the SPLIT primitive reporter in combination with the "blocks" option.
 The resulting syntax tree is a nested list which can be represented in text-only form using the attribute-of-list primitive with the "text" or "lines" selectors; "text" produces a single-line output, "lines" a somewhat pretty-printed multi-line text.
 Such text can in turn be SPLIT back into a syntax tree by again calling SPLIT with the "blocks" selector.
 A syntax tree can be assembled into a script of blocks by passing it into the JOIN primitive.

-There is a library named "Code to Blocks to Code" that offers 2 little helper blocks that directly transform blocks to Lisp syntax ```(encode)``` and back again ```(parse)```.
+There is a library named "Code to Blocks to Code" that offers 2 little helper blocks that directly transform blocks to Lisp syntax `(encode)` and back again `(parse)`.
 These blocks can themselves be expressed in Lisp syntax, as follows:

 **parse:**